scrabbletank/farhome-rules/rulesdoc.md

 #### Shield of Eyes
 *Magic Shield*

 A shield covered in eyes that dart around, looking for any threats.
-Gives 1 superior die for perception checks and the _Terrifying Gaze_ maneuver.
+Gives 1 superior die for perception challenges and the _Terrifying Gaze_ maneuver.

 ##### Terrifying Gaze